Allisterh/SVAR-bsvar/README.md

 cmdstan_path()
 ```

-These should both point to the same version **(not 2.30.2 or above)** of cmdstan.
-Problems with the package may still persist if the installation of version 2.30.2 (or above) still exists on your computer (for example, if you have earlier or accidentaly installed it).
-In such case, you may navigate to the location of cmdstan installations as given by `cmdstan_path()` and manually remove the folder cmdstan-2.30.2 (or something similar).
+These should both point to the same version **(not 2.32.1 or above)** of cmdstan.
+Problems with the package may still persist if the installation of version 2.30.2 (or above) still exists on your computer (for example, if you have earlier or accidentaly installed it), although this shouldn't be the case.
+If problems however persist, you may navigate to the location of cmdstan installations as given by `cmdstan_path()` and manually remove the folder(s) cmdstan-2.32.1, cmdstan-2.32.2... (or something similar).

 ### Installing the package